dbt-labs/docs.getdbt.com/website/blog/2023-12-15-serverless-free-tier-data-stack-with-dlt-and-dbt-core.md

     return decorator
 ```

-- Use credentials from a credential store, in this case google secrets.

 ## The outcome

 The outcome was first and foremost a visualisation highlighting the unique properties available in my specific area of search.
 The map shown on the left of the page gives a live overview of location, number of duplicates (bubble size) and price (bubble colour) which can amongst other features be filtered using the sliders on the right.
 This represents a much better decluttered solution from which to observe the actual inventory available.

 <Lightbox src="/img/blog/serverless-free-tier-data-stack-with-dlt-and-dbt-core/map_screenshot.png" width="70%" title="Dashboard mapping overview" />

-Further charts highlight additional metrics which can now (given de-duplication has taken place)  accurately be measured including most importantly, the development over time of “average price/square metre” and those properties which have been inferred to have been sold.
+Further charts highlight additional metrics which – now that deduplication is complete – can be accurately measured including most importantly, the development over time of “average price/square metre” and those properties which have been inferred to have been sold.

 ### Next steps

 This version was very much about getting a base from which to analyze the properties for my own personal use case.

 In terms of further development which could take place, I have had interest from people to run the solution on their own specific target area.

 For this to work at scale I would need a more robust method to deal with duplicate attribution, which is a difficult problem as real estate agencies intentionally change details like number of rooms or surface area.